-- Potential short-term and localised water quality impacts during construction (sediments from footprint, spills), which if inappropriately managed could lead to the disturbance of marine vegetation and MSES wetlands habitats.
-Such impacting processes can be readily mitigated through standard erosion and sediment control and house-keeping practices. - Localised, short-term scour and salinity effects at stormwater discharge points around the DMCP, which if inappropriately managed could lead to the disturbance of marine vegetation and MSES wetlands habitats.
-This can be partly mitigated by relocating the discharge points away from areas containing large areas of salt couch, post-operation rehabilitation of any affected areas.
+Potential short-term and localised water quality impacts during construction (sediments from footprint, spills), which can be readily mitigated through standard erosion and sediment control and house-keeping practices.

+- Potential spread of weeds during construction, which can be readily mitigated through standard controls including wash-downs, education weed control and monitoring. - Localised, short-term scour and salinity effects at stormwater discharge points around the DMCP.
+This can be partly mitigated by relocating the discharge points away from areas containing large areas of salt couch, post-operation rehabilitation of affected areas and possibly offsets if required.